ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Dashboarding/Grafana/README.md

     CREATE DATABASE service_status

-__Note__: We will use this database in the next steps.
+_Note: We will use this database in the next steps._

 # MySQL

 MySQL is a popular database management system used for web and server applications.
-CSMO solution for _BlueCompute_ use MySQL as CMDB database, storing configuration information for CSMO solution components.
+CSMO solution for BlueCompute use MySQL as CMDB database, storing configuration information for CSMO solution components.
 Use the steps below to install MySQL on Centos 7.

-## Step 1: Installing MySQL on Centos 7
+## Installing MySQL on Centos 7

-	# sudo yum update
+	sudo yum update
-	# yum install mysql-server
+	yum install mysql-server
-	# systemctl start mysqld
+	systemctl start mysqld

 After installation, run interactive configuration program and specify configuration settings according to prompts.

-	# sudo mysql_secure_installation
+	sudo mysql_secure_installation

 You will be given the choice to change the MySQL root password, remove anonymous user accounts, disable root logins outside of localhost, and remove test databases.
 It is recommended that you answer yes to these options.
 You can read more about the script in the MySQL Reference Manual.